ddelabru/ersatz-jjy/README.md

   environment variable, for example with `TZ="JST-9" ersatz-jjy` to encode JST.
   You can also use the `-j` or `--jst` command line flag to force the program to encode JST regardless of the system timezone.
+* Timezone offsets for ersatz-wwvb have not yet been implemented.
+Watches and clocks that use WWVB are usually multi-timezone devices supporting at least the US Pacific, Mountain, Central, and Eastern zones by applying the appropriate offset to the UTC code.
+Applying an offset within ersatz-wwvb would enable setting the local system time on such a device outside of those zones.
 * On some systems, depending on the version of PortAudio used, the initial probe to find the default audio output device may cause a lot of ALSA errors to be printed to the terminal although they have been effectively handled by